Voultapher/driftsort/README.md

 # Driftsort

-Driftsort is a fast, generic robust stable sort.
-Designed to be the new Rust standard library `slice::sort`.
-Derived from glidesort.
-Fundamentally it's a hybrid quick- merge-sort.
-Using quicksort to sort parts of the input that are not ascending or descending.
-And using a powersort based merge-sort to combine these parts with parts of the input that is already sorted ascending or descending.
-Together with pdqsort style common value filtering.
-This implementation is designed to be robust and highly adaptive to real world patterns.
+Driftsort is a fast, generic robust stable sort, designed to be the new Rust standard library `slice::sort`.
+It is derived from glidesort, meaning that it's fundamentally a hybrid between quick- and mergesort.
+Mergesort, or more specifically, powersort, is used to take advantage of pre-existing ascending or descending runs.
+For unordered input (segments) quicksort is used for its fast average case and optimal performance on inputs with many duplicates, similar to pdqsort.

+This implementation is designed to be robust and highly adaptive to real world patterns, while putting reasonable limits on the code size.

 ## Goals